-At New Zealand's leading engineering Faculty, you will be surrounded by people rising to that call, and who are excited to push boundaries and learn from each other.
+In New Zealand's leading engineering programme, you will be surrounded by people rising to that call, and who are excited to push boundaries and learn from each other.
 And you will do so in our new, state-of-the-art Engineering building.
 Located at the heart of Auckland city, our labs and facilities, spacious student areas and Multidisciplinary Learning Spaces are all built with you in mind.

-As a graduate of our Bachelor of Engineering (Honours) programme and a holder of a Washington Accord accredited degree that is recognised internationally, you will have a passport to solving current global socio-economic challenges on the world stage and be highly sought after by our graduate employers.
+As a graduate of our Bachelor of Engineering (Honours) programme and a holder of a Washington Accord accredited degree that is recognised internationally, you will have a passport to solving current global socioeconomic challenges on the world stage and be highly sought after by our graduate employers.

-On behalf of our Faculty, I invite you to join us in taking your next steps in changing our world for the better.
+I invite you to join us in taking your next steps in changing our world for the better.